-During the three months ended December 31, 2024, the Company recognized a net loss of \$17,153,668 (2023 - \$854,131).
-The increase in net loss was primarily due to the Company recognizing an impairment of \$17,710,519 related to the Horse Heaven project, Richmond Mountain project, and Athabasca Basin project as discussed above.
+During the three months ended December 31, 2024, the Company recognized a net loss of \$17,153,668.
+The increase in net loss was primarily due to the Company recognizing an impairment of \$17,710,519 related to the Horse Heaven project, Richmond Mountain project, and Athabasca Basin project.